Auditing for Azure SQL Database and Azure Synapse Analytics

 To configure writing audit logs to a storage account, select Storage when you get to the Auditing section.
 Select the Azure storage account where logs will be saved, and then select the retention period by opening Advanced properties.
 Then click Save.
 Logs older than the retention period are deleted.

 The default value for retention period is 0 (unlimited retention).
 You can change this value by moving the Retention (Days) slider in Advanced properties when configuring the storage account for auditing.

 - If you change retention period from 0 (unlimited retention) to any other value, please note that retention will only apply to logs written after retention value was changed (logs written during the period when retention was set to unlimited are preserved, even after retention is enabled).

 Audit to Log Analytics destination

-To configure writing audit logs to a Log Analytics workspace, select Log Analytics (Preview) and open Log Analytics details.
-Select or create the Log Analytics workspace where logs will be written and then click OK.
+To configure writing audit logs to a Log Analytics workspace, select Log Analytics and open Log Analytics details.
+Select the Log Analytics workspace where logs will be written and then click OK.
 If you have not created a Log Analytics workspace, see Create a Log Analytics workspace in the Azure portal.

 For more details about Azure Monitor Log Analytics workspace, see Designing your Azure Monitor Logs deployment